Gizra/Gizra-Way-Book/approach_data_structure_task.md

 > We are going to build a Premium Website that contains articles.
 People can sign-up and register to one or more topics of interest.
 Registering to a topic means that they can read articles that belong to it.

 In this scenerio, we can use the general word for the people who use the system - `user`.
-In the previous scenerio we called the `user` entity by the more specific name `author`.
+In the previous scenerio we called the `user` entity by the more specific name `author`but essentially they are the same.

 We know that the `user` has a relationship with a `topic` so we draw a line between them.